mr-nart/Kingmaker/Sessions/000 - 009/004 - Trek to Oleg's.md

 		- he's been training them in combat
 	- bandits threatening arson unless they give all their supplies
 	- always come within an hour of sunrise on the first day of the month, like clockwork, usually with a wagon
-		- man armed w/ bow (Haps?), woman w/ hatchets (Crestle, she does most of the talking)
+		- man armed w/ bow (Haps?), woman w/ hatchets (Kressle, she does most of the talking)
 		- one visit, there were 10 people
 		- last visit, came only with 4 men
 - **Celestine's idea**